Research Methods Workshops (SWARM)

 SWARM provides its participants with a hands-on setting for following the latest advances in statistical analysis, keeping up to date with available applications and improving their technique.
 Taught by scholars at the forefront of methodology design from the Coller School of Management, SWARM workshops are offered in several key sets of advanced research methods: advanced regression, structural equation modeling and multi-level modeling.

-SWARM 2017 will be held during June and July, 2017.
-It will consist of three separate workshops, each focusing on a specific type of statistical modeling.
+SWARM 2019 will be held in June & July 2019.
+It will consist of 3 separate workshops, each focusing on a specific type of statistical modeling.

 Lecture: Gilad Chen, Ph.D., Robert H. Smith School of Business, University of Maryland; Editor-in-Chief, Journal of Applied Psychology